sathwik-y/AI-Tutor-Intel/OpenVino/README.md

 This project demonstrates how to:

-1. Load the Llama 3.1 8B Instruct model from Hugging Face
+1. Load the Qwen-2.5 7B  model from Hugging Face
 2. Benchmark its performance
 3. Optimize the model using OpenVINO with INT8 quantization
 4. Compare the performance before and after optimization